dlab-berkeley/programming-fundamentals/1-3_pipe.md

 #### Challenge 2

 How would you count all of the words contained in articles about asia found in data/articles/?
-Store this number under my_files/ in a file called "asia_count"
+Store this number under my_files/ in a file called "asia_count".
+(HINT: Look up `colrm` -- `man colrm` or `colrm --help`)

 #### Challenge 3